navidrome/website/content/en/docs/Usage/reverse-proxy.md

 The Navidrome web app uses a mix of internal and subsonic APIs, and receives subsonic credentials from the server to use for requests against the subsonic API.
 As the credentials received from the server likely won't match those in your dedicated authentication service, you need to handle subsonic requests from the Navidrome web app (identified as the subsonic client `NavidromeUI` via the `c` query parameter) in a special way.
 You can either:
 * Ignore the subsonic authentication parameters and authenticate those requests the same way as non-subsonic requests.
 This relies on the fact that requests to the subsonic API will look the same to the proxy as requests to the internal API (e.g. same session cookies).
 * Bypass authentication on your proxy for those requests and let Navidrome handle it.
-This relies on the fact that the web app receives the subsonic credentials when it loads, and it can load only if the proxy has already authenticated the user.
+This relies on the fact that the web app receives the subsonic credentials from the server when it loads, and it can load only if the proxy has already authenticated the user.

 Note that if you don't intend to support third-party subsonic clients, you can simply place the subsonic endpoint behind the same protection rule as the rest of the application, i.e. you don't need any special handling to bypass authentication.